David Kohan

 David Sanford Kohan (born April 16, 1964) is an American television producer and writer.
 After writing for The Wonder Years and The Dennis Miller Show, Kohan co-created and produced Will & Grace, Boston Common, Good Morning, Miami, Twins and Four Kings with Max Mutchnick.
 Kohan has won an Emmy and a People's Choice Award.
 He has been nominated for a Golden Globe Award.
 He and his business partner Max Mutchnick worked on a half-hour comedy series for CBS called Partners.

 Biography

 Kohan was born to a Jewish family in New York City and graduated from Wesleyan University in 1986.
 He is the son of writer Buz Kohan and novelist Rhea Kohan and the brother of writer/producer Jenji Kohan.
 He also has a twin brother, Jono.

-Kohan and Mutchnik formed a name with their two last names: KoMut Entertainment, which would be the name of the company they own, making Boston Common, Will & Grace, $#*!
+Kohan and Mutchnick formed a name with their two last names: KoMut Entertainment, which would be the name of the company they own, making Boston Common, Will & Grace, $#*!
 My Dad Says and Partners.
 In 1999, it signed a deal with Warner Bros.
 Television.

-On December 11, 2003, NBC filed a lawsuit against Kohan and Mutchnik, claiming that they had to fail to negotiate a contract and a licensee fee for the show.
+On December 11, 2003, NBC filed a lawsuit against Kohan and Mutchnick, claiming that they had failed to negotiate a contract and a licensee fee for Will & Grace.
 Both sides were settled on April 29, 2007.

 He is married to Blair Kohan, a partner and motion picture agent at UTA.
 He has two daughters (one daughter from a previous marriage).